 “Working at Hastings has been a homecoming of sorts,” Wilson said.
 “Hastings was both my first law school acceptance—I couldn’t attend due to family reasons—and my first offer to engage my legal scholarship in a serious way.
 Working at CREJ has been a wonderful experience.
 I’ve gained exemplary and singular mentorship from Professors Shauna Marshall and Alina Ball that has allowed me to think expansively about my future in academia but also as a scholar-creator, a social engineer and movement philosopher.”

-Hosting Wilson allows UC Hastings students and faculty to see cutting-edge scholarship develop in real time.
+Hosting Wilson allows UC Law SF students and faculty to see cutting-edge scholarship develop in real time.
 “Teaching my seminar—Race, Law & Sexuality—as well as teaching Con Law II alongside Rory Little has allowed me to continually tinker with a critical and responsive pedagogy that seeks to uncover the way law is made through our interpersonal interactions, while simultaneously pushing students to own, define and contend with the classroom, the texts and the process of law making as a tumultuous yet sacred democratic space and dialectic practice.”

 Wilson brings new concepts to students who, in turn, challenge Wilson’s scholarship.
 “My students have pushed me to learn, as I’ve pushed them to teach.
 And I hope, together, this opportunity at Hastings and CREJ will allow us to model—and experience—a different method of law teaching, learning and promulgation.”